Last Updated on July 5, 2023

 You do not start any project without enough information.
 Do your research and find out the cost of living in different places.
 You can look for information from others who are living in their RV full-time.
 Getting information will make it easier for you to prepare and deal with any unexpected things that happen while you are on your road.

-Debt is not a reward, and you should avoid it at all costs.
-When you have a debt, you will have limitations since you cannot make any major changes until the debt is cleared.
+When you have a debt, you will have limitations until the debt is cleared.
 One major debt you can incur is getting your RV on loan.
-It is better to pay cash for it than take a loan since you will end up paying more for it.
+It is better to buy something you can afford and pay cash for it than take a loan if you can afford it.
+Even if that’s not the RV of your dreams.
 Getting out of debt is your first step towards financial freedom.
-Try to get an RV you can afford.

 Now that you know what you need and the cost, you need to determine how you will finance your living expenses.
 Getting a job that allows you to work remotely is the biggest challenge when it comes to living full-time in your RV.

-If you have a job, you can find out if you can work remotely before you hand in your resignation letter.
-You will have to completely convince your employer that you are more efficient working at home than in an office.
-You can also show your employer that you can still communicate efficiently through Skype and other platforms and be willing to put in the work.
+Otherwise, you will have to completely convince your employer that you are more efficient working at home than in an office.
+You can also show your employer that you can still communicate through Skype and other platforms.
+It is now up to you to convince your boss that you can do your work just fine even without having to report to the office.

 Some great websites for more remote work search: